colinkingswood/colinkingswood.github.io/_posts/2017-02-19-Syntax-Highlighting.md

 ![Prism download page]({{ site.url }}/images/prism-download.png){: .center-image }

-So it turns out that you need to specify the languages you want to use and download a custom copy of Prsim (unless yoo are using the default languages).
+So it turns out that you need to specify the languages you want to use and download a custom copy of Prsim (unless you are using the default languages).
 It also gives you an option to choose a different theme, so I went for a dark background.

 Anyway, I added Python and a couple of other languages and downloaded my custom copy.